PSMA PET/CT as a predictive tool for sub-regional importance estimates in the parotid gland: Conclusion

 \section{Conclusion}

-In this work, we have compared four models of parotid gland sub-regional importance from the literature, with regional PSMA PET uptake.
-In general, an inverse proportionality between importance and PSMA PET uptake was observed.
-We demonstrated the ability of PSMA PET radiomic features to predict regional importance by training a predictive model of Clark et al.'s importance estimates (MAE = 0.08).
+The results of this work, which compared four models of parotid gland subregional importance from the literature with regional PSMA PET uptake, demonstrate an inverse proportionality between relative importance and subregional PSMA PET uptake.
+We demonstrated the utility of PSMA PET radiomic features for predicting regional importance by building a predictive model for Clark et al.'s regional importance estimates (MAE = 0.08).
 Lastly, we demonstrated a methodology for supplementing population-level importance estimates using patient-specific radiomic features.
 PSMA PET appears to be a promising quantitative imaging modality for analyzing salivary gland functionality.